ahadb/ahadb-blog-api/README.md

 # ahadb-blog-api
-Basic api for upcoming server side react blog
+API and routes for upcoming server side React blog